qbicsoftware/cookiecutter-templates-cli/README.md

 Choose from 1, 2 [1]: 1
 ```

 The values shown between brackets are the defaults.
+But first, here's an overview of the meaning of each variable.
+All project types have references to these variables:
+* `author`_`: your real name, unless you are in the EU witness-protection program or have a really cool nickname, like Rocketboy or Aquagirl.
+* `email`: the electronic address that one ought to use if one were willing to contact thee.
+* `artifact_id`: recall that all [maven] artifacts are identified by three fields, namely, `groupId`, `artifactId`, `version`.
+This `artifact_id` refers to _that_ `artifactId` in your `pom.xml`.
+Check our naming and versioning conventions guide if you are not sure about this one.
+* `display_name`: the "human-friendly" name of your portlet, e.g., _Problem Generator Portlet_, _Project Wizzard (sic) Support Library_, _The "rm -Rf *" Companion Portlet_.
+* `version`: if this is a new project, use the default, but if you are migrating a project, maybe you should consider a major version update.
+In any case, consider our naming and versioning conventions guide.
+* `short_description`: a short set of words that, when put together in a sentence, explain what your project does.
+You know, _short description_ of your project.
+* `copyright_holder`: talk to our lawyers about this one.
+I am not allowed to explain this one anymore since the accident.

+The `main_class` variables is used only by `portlet` and `cli` projects.
+This kind of projects require a so-called "main (Java) class" with which a framework or a user interacts.
+The value of this variable depends on what kind of project you are developing/porting:
+* In the case of portlets, this refers to the [short name](https://docs.oracle.com/javase/8/docs/api/java/lang/Class.html#getSimpleName--) of the class that extends the [`com.vaadin.ui.UI` class](https://vaadin.com/api/7.7.2/com/vaadin/ui/UI.html).
+All Tomcat, Liferay and Vaadin configuration files assume that your class belongs in the `life.qbic.portal.portlet` package.
+For new portlets, this should not be a problem, but if you are migrating a portlet and want to benefit from this tool, you must refactor your code to reflect this restriction.
+* For CLI tools this means the class that contains your [`public staticvoid main(String[] args)` method](https://docs.oracle.com/javase/tutorial/getStarted/application/index.html).

+By now, you might have realized that even the simplest portlet requires several configuration files and a cup of coffee.
+This is a task where developers' time is simply wasted.
+So we naturally put a lot of effort in first automating portlet generation.
+This is why the sample portlet that this tool generates is by far the most complex and you can even configure its "sample functionality".
+The following variables apply only to portlets:
+* `use_openbis_client`: whether your portlet will interact with openBIS through our [openBIS client](https://github.com/qbicsoftware/openbis-client-lib).
+* `use_openbis_raw_api`: if you are accessing openBIS _by the book_, then you probably know what you are doing, so this one needs no further explanation.
+* `use_qbic_databases`: for now, we define two kinds of databases: openBIS and the rest.
+This is _the rest_.
+For now.
+If your portlet uses

 To use the default value (as Homer did here for `version`), simply press `ENTER` without entering any other text.
 Default values are provided in `cookiecutter.json` files (there's one for each template type).
-In any case, **make sure to consult our naming and versioning conventions guide**.

 ### Location of generated code
 `generate.py` will create your project in the `generated` folder.
-All templates generate a very simple sample project.
+All templates generate a very simple sample project and each project will get its own folder.
 The name of the generated folder is determined by the value of the ``{{ cookiecutter.artifact_id }}`` variable (i.e., ``donut-portlet`` in our example).
 So in this case, you will see your generated sample porlet in the folder `generated/donut-portlet`.
+You can now think of this folder as your local GitHub repository, feel free to move it to a more convenient location.

 ### Change output folder
 If you want your created projects to be placed somewhere else, you can use the `-o`/`--output-dir` argument to tell `generate.py` where to place its output: